danoand/R_GettingAndCleaningData/CodeBook.md

 ##### "Human Activity Recognition Using Smartphones Data Set" README.TXT

-Listed below is the "read me" file included in the raw data set for your convenience.
+Listed below (for your convenience) is the "read me" file included in the raw data set.

     ==================================================================